Inkaterra La Casona, A Place of Conquistadors and Kings (and Cake)

-Delicacy and colonialism have rarely gone hand and hand, neither in the Indian subcontinent nor in the New World.
-And here in this colonial salón, sipping coca tea from a delicate teacup, it was both strange and fitting to think of Diego de Almagro, El Adelantado, the man who once called this house his home.
+Delicacy and colonialism have rarely gone hand in hand, neither in the Indian subcontinent nor in the New World.
+And here in this colonial salón, sipping coca tea from a dainty teacup, it was both strange and fitting to think of Diego de Almagro, El Adelantado, the man who once called this house his home.

 It was easy to see why La Casona had played host to so many famous guests over the years.
-Before the modern incarnation of the hotel, La Casona had housed the South American liberator Simón Bolívar following his victory at the Battle of Ayacucho, a decisive encounter in Peru’s War of Independence against Spain.
+Prior to the hotel’s modern incarnation, La Casona had housed the South American liberator Simón Bolívar following his victory at the Battle of Ayacucho.
+It was a decisive encounter in Peru’s War of Independence against Spain.
 What would Diego de Almagro have thought had he known his home would be used by this scourge of the Spanish Crown?

-Since the restoration of La Casona by Inkaterra and its use as a modern hotel, guests have included King Willem-Alexander and the Dutch royal family, Antonio Banderas, and Bono.
-Mick Jagger also stayed at La Casona, which is no surprise: At every luxury hotel I visit in Peru, be it the Hotel Bolivar in Lima or the Casa Fitzcarraldo in Iquitos, it seems as if Mick has always been there before me.
+Since Inkaterra restorated La Casona and turned it into a modern hotel, guests have included King Willem-Alexander and the Dutch royal family.
+Antonio Banderas and Bono stopped by, too.
+Mick Jagger also stayed at La Casona, which is no surprise: At every notable hotel I visit in Peru, be it the Hotel Bolivar in Lima or the Casa Fitzcarraldo in Iquitos, it seems as if Mick has always been there before me.

 A Bathtub Fit for Kings